Bersih: 2012 Bersih 3.0 rally

 Bersih 3.0 was endorsed by 84 NGOs.
 In particular, it was joined by Himpunan Hijau (Green Assembly), a civil movement protesting the Lynas rare earth project in Malaysia.
 In addition to the main rally at Kuala Lumpur, smaller rallies were held in 10 other cities in Malaysia, as well as in 34 other countries.

 The protest began as a peaceful demonstration allowed by the government under the Peaceful Assembly Act.
 However, the protestors later breached the agreed terms of the protest and began storming restricted areas, which led to the police deploying tear gas and water cannon against the protestors.
 Multiple video footages showed that when the chaos began, the police initially refrained from takinig action until a few minutes after the breach, when police began to scatter the crowd.
 Tear gas and water cannon targeted the exit points and the middle of the crowd.

-The protest had among the most violent outcomes in Malaysian history, with protestors' aggression targeting the law enforcers and journalists, and a harsh response from the police using tear gas and water cannons.
+The protest had among the most violent outcomes in Malaysian history, with protestors and journalists receiving a harsh response from the police using tear gas and water cannons.
 It was noted to be the second largest democratic protest in Malaysia, with independent sources citing 100,000 participants, second to the 1998 Reformasi protests, which analysts describe as a bad moment for the ruling government due to the strong opposition.
 In the end, 60 demonstrators, 20 policemen, and multiple bystanders including journalists were injured during the entire ordeal.